hmasila/auth-armor/README.md

 `reference_id` - This is an optional value that you can set to further cross reference your records.

+`reset_and_reinvite` - If you need to reset the current user and reinvite, set this flag to true.
+This will remove all mobile devices and/or active pending invites and create a new invite.
+Use caution when using this - it will reset any existing user with this nickname

 ### Consuming an invite using QR code

 Once an invite request is created, calling the `generate_qr_code` method returns a JSON that you can generate a QR code.